Top 10 League of Legends Teams of All Time

 - Licensed by the UK Gambling Commission

-- Provides a wide range of payment options, including PayPal
+- Wide range of payment options, incl.
+PayPal

-With that in mind, we take a look at the top 10 League of Legends teams of all time!
+With that in mind, we take a look at the Top League of Legends Teams of all time!

-Our League of Legends top 10 team starts with TSM.
+Our League of Legends top 10 team list starts with TSM.
 Whatever you think of them, it’s hard to argue against their domestic dominance.
-They’ve been playing at their peak since the game’s inception—a sentiment that’s echoed by the fact they’ve made almost every NA LCS finals.
+They’ve been playing at their peak since the game’s inception—a sentiment echoed by the fact they’ve made almost every LCS final.

 9. Moscow 5 (Europe)

 Now that’s a name we haven’t heard in a long time!
 It’s true that Moscow 5’s dominance lies in the past, but the lineup of Darien, Diamondprox, Alex Ich, Genja, and Edward still deserves to be remembered.
 Prior to the LCS era, this 5-man squad was one of the best League of Legends teams in Europe and—possibly—the world, as its track record includes great showings at IEMs, DreamHacks, and even World Championships.
 Not only that but they earned the unofficial title of ‘Korean Killers’ for their ability to stand up to the LCK teams when no other Western team could.

 But their biggest contributions to the League of Legends scene lie elsewhere.